 The PHLX Gold/Silver Sector Index (XAU) is a capitalization-weighted index composed of companies involved in the gold or silver mining industry.
 The Index began on January 19, 1979 at a base value of 100.00; options commenced trading on December 19, 1983. (from https://indexes.nasdaqomx.com/Index/Overview/XAU)

 Data Cleaning

-In order to properly score the data, two factors needed to be considered.
-One was potential outliers in the quantitative attributes within our data.
-In other cases, it was simply if the Data itself was complete and formatted correctly.
+In order to properly score the data, we evaluate two categories of data issues.
+The first is potential outliers in the quantitative attributes within our data.
+The second is a verification of completeness and formatting.

-In order to determine if there were any outliers in the attributes, a confidence interval of 99% was set up.
-This involved looking for any quantitative values that were greater or less than three times the standard deviation than the mean of the entire attribute.
-The percentage of values outside this confidence interval were then recorded as a percentage for each attribute.
-All the outlier percentages were then averages over the total number of attributes in each data set to give us the outlier component.
+A confidence interval of 99% is used to determine outliers.
+That involves looking for any quantitative values that are greater than or less than three standard deviations away from the mean of the attribute.
+The percentage of values outside this confidence interval is recorded for each attribute.
+Finally, the outlier percentages are averaged together across the data set to generate a final outlier score.

-The second component was slightly more involved and required two subcomponents.
-The first subcomponent required seeing if in a given attribute, the total number of missing values.
-Generally, in the quantitative sections, missing values were already handled with zero values; however, in some cases they were blank as well.
+The second component is slightly more involved and requires two subcomponents.
+The first subcomponent requires checking the percentage of missing values for a given attribute.
 Thus the total number of blank values in the attributes were added up and then added to the second subcomponent.
 This subcomponent was designed specifically for the string attributes.
-The string attributes are a big component on the method by which the data sets will eventually merged; thus basic formatting techniques were required.
-The basic formatting that was agreed upon was analyzing if the character strings followed proper case.
-The method involved splitting up the strings and counting the number of words in said string.
-That value was compared to the number of upper case letters in the string.
-For all strings in an attribute that did not match it were summed of to make up the second subcomponent of the second component.
+The string attributes are important for merging; thus basic formatting needs to be standard.
+For the Names in particular, we evaluated whether or not they had a proper case.
+To do this, we split up the strings by word and counted the number of words, thencompared the number of words to the number of upper case letters in the string.
+For all strings in an attribute that did not follow this rule,match it were summed of to make up the second subcomponent of the second component.

-The two scores were weighted equally and subtracted from 1 to represent a score that was reflective of a percentage.
-After running through all the data sets, some basic assumptions were validated.
-In the case where data was pulled from the API, the percentage was significantly higher than non API obtained data.
-The worse scoring data set was scrapped from the New York Times.
-Due to the way it was scrapped, the attributes remained strings, in order to compensate for the string attributes, some required some slight editing of clearly numeric attributes.
-There were two major surprises to the assumptions made.
-One was the FEC data that was obtained in Excel Format, these scored significantly better than the New York Times Data Set, yet were still no where close to the scores of the API obtained Data sets.
-Another major assumption differing score was data scraped from OpenSecrets (the data not obtained from the API).
-This scored significantly better compared to the New York Times and the FEC Data.
-This was probably due to the method by which the Data was scrapped.
+After creating the two sub-scores above, they are weighted equally and subtracted from 1 , yielding one final percentage.
+After running through each of the data sets, we are able to make general conclusions about the data.
+For data originating from an API, the percentage is significantly higher than that of data originating from scraping or csv downloads.
+The worse scoring data set was scraped from the New York Times.
+This indicates a flaw in the scoring algorithm since in this file missingness might be totally fine on an attribute by attribute basis.
+Also, due to the way it was scraped, some numeric attributes remained as strings.
+In order to compensate for the string form of those attributes, the data cleaning script performed light editing to convert them to a numeric format.
+There were two unexpected results of the cleaning algorithm.
+Since the FEC data was obtained in Excel Format and theoretically preprocessedit was expected to score significantly better than the scraped New York Times Data Set, however it was a surprise that it did so much worse than the API obtained Data sets.
+This is probably due to the FEC focusing more on what appears to be a human-readable processing than a machine-readable processing.
+The second surprise was that, although the NY Times and some of the Open Secrets data were both scraped, the open secrets data had a much higher score.
+This is probably due to the difference in formatting, where the NY Times file would be considered a “wide” file and the Open Secrets data a “long” file.